-If you are having difficulties making your mortgage payment in Virginia, there are several questions that you will want answered about foreclosure and short sales.
+If you are having difficulties making your mortgage payment in Virginia, there are several questions that you will want to be answered about foreclosure and short sales.
 You may also have several questions about how foreclosure laws apply to your situation, and what can be done to avoid foreclosure.
 Our law firm has answered some of the most common questions regarding foreclosures and short sales in the State of Virginia in an effort to help you with this issue.

 Will I Still Owe On My Mortgage If I Sell My Home In A Short Sale?